spacetelescope/pysiaf/README.md

 The STScI Telescopes Branch provides full support of pysiaf for S&OC operational systems only.

 ### Documentation
-The primary reference for a description of JWST SIAF is Cox & Lallo, 2017, JWST-STScI-001550: *Description and Use of the JWST Science Instrument Aperture File*.
+The primary reference for a description of JWST SIAF is Cox & Lallo, 2017, JWST-STScI-001550: *Description and Use of the JWST Science Instrument Aperture File*, available at https://jwst.stsci.edu/documentation/technical-documents.

 pysiaf will be documented at *TBD*.